-In order to achieve investment objectives, the corpus of the Scheme can be invested in any (but not exclusively) of the following securities:
+In order to achieve the investment objective, the corpus of the Scheme can be invested in any (but not exclusively) of the following securities:

-- 1) Equity and equity-related Securities including but not limited to derivatives (stock futures/ index futures and other such permitted derivative instruments including options), equity warrants and convertible instruments. - 2) Preference shares and convertible preference shares. - 3) Debt instruments (both public and private sector) issued by banks / development financial institutions. - 4) Money Market instruments permitted by SEBI including alternative investments for the call money market as may be provided by RBI to meet the liquidity requirements. - 5) Securities created and issued by the Central and State Governments as may be permitted by RBI, securities guaranteed by the Central and State Governments (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills).
-State Government Securities (popularly known as State Development Loans or SDLs) are issued by the respective State Government in co-ordination with the RBI. - 6) Debt instruments issued by Domestic Government Agencies and statutory bodies, which may or may not carry a Central / State Government guarantee. - 7) Corporate Bonds of public sector or private sector undertakings. - 8) Foreign securities as permitted by SEBI from time to time - 9) Corporate debt and securities (of both public and private sector undertakings) including Bonds, Debentures, Notes, Strips, etc. - 10) Tri-party Repo in Government Securities - 11) Securitized Debt (SD)/Pass Through Certificate (PTC) - 12) Debt derivative instruments like Interest Rate Futures (IRFs), Interest Rate Options (including Call and Put options) and Interest Rate Swaps - 13) Reverse Repo - 14) Repo in Corporate Debt Securities - 15) Treasury Bill (T-Bill) - 16) Non convertible debentures and bonds - 17) Floating rate debt instruments - 18) Investments in units of mutual fund schemes - 19) Units issued by REITs and InvITs
+- 1) Equity and equity-related Securities including but not limited to derivatives (stock futures/ index futures and other such permitted derivative instruments including options), equity warrants and convertible instruments. - 2) Listed Preference shares - 3) Debt instruments (both public and private sector) issued by banks / development financial institutions. - 4) Money Market instruments permitted by SEBI including alternative investments for the call money market as may be provided by RBI to meet the liquidity requirements. - 5) Securities created and issued by the Central and State Governments as may be permitted by RBI, securities guaranteed by the Central and State Governments (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills).
+State Government Securities (popularly known as State Development Loans or SDLs) are issued by the respective State Government in co-ordination with the RBI. - 6) Debt instruments issued by Domestic Government Agencies and statutory bodies, which may or may not carry a Central / State Government guarantee. - 7) Corporate Bonds of public sector or private sector undertakings. - 8) Foreign securities as permitted by SEBI from time to time - 9) Corporate debt and securities (of both public and private sector undertakings) including Bonds, Debentures, Notes, Strips, etc. - 10) Tri-party Repo in Government Securities - 11) Debt derivative instruments like Interest Rate Futures (IRFs), Interest Rate Options (including Call and Put options) and Interest Rate Swaps - 12) Reverse Repo - 13) Repo in Corporate Debt Securities - 14) Treasury Bill (T-Bill) - 15) Non convertible debentures and bonds - 16) Floating rate debt instruments - 17) Investments in units of mutual fund schemes - 18) Units issued by REITs and InvITs - 19) Term deposits issued by scheduled commercial banks